Rajasthan Pre-Engineering Test

+History

+In 2015, the Rajasthan state government cancelled the Rajasthan Pre-Engineering Test in favour of an admissions process through a Centralised Admission Committee (CAC).
+Eventually, this became the Rajasthan Engineering Admission Process.

 Structure

 RPET-2014 consisted of a single examination of three hours duration containing 40 objective type questions each in physics, chemistry and mathematics.
 The total number of questions were 120 carrying one mark each.
 There were no negative marking for wrong answers.